 Mérida is a historic city, and was built on an ancient Mayan city called T'hó.
 When the Spanish came, they built walls around the city to exclude themselves from the surrounding Maya.
 The city of Mérida later became known for its production of henequen, an agave fiber used for making rope.

 For families asking themselves, “is Mérida safe?”, rest assured that Mérida is a safe city for families.
+In fact, it's one of the safest cities in Mexico!
 Many of the neighborhoods are easy to walk around.

 With a population of over 890,000 people, and over 1 million in the greater metropolitan area, there are certainly a lot of Mérida activities for families to do.
 Besides tourism-specific Mérida things to do, travelers to Mérida with kids can also enjoy restaurants, shopping malls, parks, markets, and city-wide activities.